Work

 Outcomes

-A small UX feature shipped in two weeks turned into behavioural infrastructure the business now runs targeting against.
+A two-week build that turned into behavioural infrastructure the business now runs targeting against.